 (F) To facilitate release planning, the bureau of sentence computation shall calculate for each offender the date of parole eligibility or expiration date if all possible good time is earned.
 The offender shall, however, be advised that this date is tentative and subject to change if he fails to maintain good behavior.

-(G) Unless denied pursuant to rule 5120-9-56 of the Administrative Code, the diminution of sentence provided for in paragraph (A) of this rule shall be credited to each offender at the expiration of each calendar month as provided in this rule.
+(G) Unless denied for failure to observe the rules of the institution , the diminution of sentence provided for in paragraph (A) of this rule shall be credited to each offender at the expiration of each calendar month as provided in this rule.
 Once diminution has been earned and properly credited for a given month, it shall not be reduced or forfeited for any reason.

-(H) If notified by the rules infraction board that diminution of sentence is to be denied pursuant to rules 5120-9-56 of the Administrative Code, the record office shall note in the offender file the percentage and number of months of denial.
+(H) If notified by the rules infraction board that diminution of sentence is to be denied pursuant for failure to observe the rules of the institution , the record office shall note in the offender file the percentage and number of months of denial.

-(I) The cumulative total of diminution of sentence granted pursuant to this rule plus any days of credit awarded pursuant to rules 5120-2-06, 5120-2-07 and 5120-2-08 of the Administrative Code shall not exceed for any offender one-third of the minimum or definite sentence, or in the case of a life sentence for which diminution and days of credit may be earned, one-third of the number of years before parole eligibility.
-No term of actual incarceration imposed pursuant to section 2929.71 or 2929.72 of the Revised Code for using a firearm in the commission of an offense shall be considered as a part of a minimum sentence or a part of the number of years before parole eligibility for eligible life sentences in calculating the maximum possible diminution pursuant to this paragraph.
+(I) The cumulative total of diminution of sentence granted pursuant to this rule plus any days of credit awarded pursuant to rules 5120-2-06 and 5120-2-07 of the Administrative Code shall not exceed for any offender one-third of the minimum or definite sentence, or in the case of a life sentence for which diminution and days of credit may be earned, one-third of the number of years before parole eligibility.
+No term of actual incarceration imposed pursuant to section 2929.71 or 2929.72 of the Revised Code, as it existed prior to July 1,1996, for using a firearm in the commission of an offense shall be considered as a part of a minimum sentence or a part of the number of years before parole eligibility for eligible life sentences in calculating the maximum possible diminution pursuant to this paragraph.

 (J) An offender sentenced to a state penal institution pursuant to division (E)(4) of section 2929.41 of the Revised Code as it existed prior to July 1, 1996, shall be allowed a deduction equal to one-third of his sentence.